space-concordia-robotics/robotics-prototype/robot/util/stresstest/README.md

 ## Setup (optional)

-This setup is optional, if you wish to test the functions on your system console without running the script.
+This setup is optional, if you wish to test the functions on your system console at any point in time after setting up.

 Existing functions: